GoekeLab/proActiv/README.md

 Below, we demonstrate running `proActiv` with input STAR junction files and BAM files (truncated).
 This data is taken from the [SGNEx project](https://github.com/GoekeLab/sg-nex-data).
-The reference genome used for alignment is Gencode v34 (GRCh38).
+The reference genome used for alignment is GENCODE v34 (GRCh38).
 These files can can be found at ‘extdata/vignette’:

   - extdata/vignette/SGNEx\_A549\_Illumina\_replicate1-run1.junctions.gz